-Internal joinery and kitchen fittings Repair category 2 Notes The kitchen and utility room fittings are dated and are displaying signs of wear and tear.
-The internal joinery items are functional but heavily worn in places including hanging/missing door handles and dragging doors.
+Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are dated, displaying signs of wear and a cupboard door is missing.
 It should be confirmed that all glass doors contain safety glass to comply with current regulations.